 Naturally, I perform a hard restart, I pulled the plug as the machine was unresponsive.
-Whilst the iMac was booting up, I noticed graphic glitches and artifacts appearing on the screen, and it took a very very long time for the desktop to appear.
+Whilst the iMac was booting up, I noticed graphic glitches and artefacts appearing on the screen, and it took a very very long time for the desktop to appear.
 It was then I began to worry.
 Not about the machine itself, but about my document files!
-When was the last time I performed a backup I asked myself?
-Can I retrieve all my files if I had too?
+When was the last time I performed a backup I asked myself.
+Can I retrieve all my files if I had to?
 Yes and yes were the answers.
 Phew.
-All my important files where either backed up on my NAS RAID or Google Drive.
+All my important files were either backed up on my NAS RAID or Google Drive.
 All my emails are in the cloud.
 I am covered.
 So, I continued using the computer for about an hour and once again, it froze.
 It was then I began to think the iMac is dying.

-I eventually booted back into the desktop and back up my local files that I created that day to a memory stick.
+I eventually booted back into the desktop and back up the local files that I created that day onto a memory stick.
 As a process of elimination, I began to perform a complete wipe and reinstall of the OS and Applications.
 The iMac did not make it.
 It flatlines.
 The GPU (Graphics Processing Unit, the graphics card) had died on me.
-Unfortunately for me, the GPU is not user replaceable, it is soldered directly on the motherboard, I will have to buy a new iMac.
+Unfortunately for me, the GPU is not user replaceable, it is soldered directly on the motherboard, and I will have to buy a new iMac.

 I visit the Apple Store website and opt for the iMac that I needed: £2,250.
 This then got me thinking: Do I really need to spend £2,250 on a computer with a nonreplaceable GPU?
 What if the GPU dies again after the warranty expires?
 Sure, I could purchase the AppleCare Protection Plan which extends the warranty to three years, but still, this would increase the total cost to £2,400, and over three years, that equates to £700 per year.

-This could get expensive, real fast.
+This could get expensive, really fast.

 For decades I have argued the benefits and advantages of Apple computer products to my Windows PC friends and colleagues: better user interface, ease of use, lower total cost of ownership, better security, next to no viruses etc etc. I want to use macOS as I find the User Interface more intuitive to use, but I do not want to pay Apple prices for their hardware.
 It was then I started to think about building a Hackintosh.